cbcrg/tcoffee/docs/tcoffee_quickstart.rst

   sample_seq1.html : the color coded MSA according to T-Coffee consistency color scheme (html)

-In principle, the type of the sequences should be automatically detected and the default methods should be adapted accordingly.
+.. tip:: In principle, the type of the sequences should be automatically detected and the default methods should be adapted accordingly.
 However sometimes this may fail, either because the sequences are too short or contain too many ambiguity codes.
 When this happens, you are advised to explicitly set the type of your sequences using the flag -type.
 (Note: the flag -mode=dna is not needed or supported anymore).

 ::

   $$: t_coffee sample_dnaseq1.fasta -type=dna

-Citation: Notredame et al., JMB (2000), PMID:10964570
+.. note:: please cite Notredame et al., JMB (2000), PMID:10964570

 M-Coffee